4b11b4/algorithms/graph.md

 - Each vertex has a _degree_ or *number of connections*: the number of edges that connect to it.
 -- The sum of degrees (the sum of connections) is (insert sum here) $$ = 2E $$

-- Vertices are the "nodes" or "circles".
-- Edges are the lines.

 - A graph can be represented mathematically by G=(V,E) where V and E are a list of vertices and edges.